 Term of Appointment

-The term of appointment is for two years, renewable only up to a maximum of eight consecutive years of service.
+The term of appointment is for no less than two years and no more than four years, renewable only up to a maximum of eight consecutive years of service, with one half of the members having anniversary dates one year later than the other half to ensure continuity.
 This does not apply to IACC members who must be part of the IACC because of their role within the institution (ex officio members): the IACC Coordinator, the veterinarian(s) and the animal facility manager (if applicable).
 The Faculty of Natural & Applied Sciences (hereinafter referred to as FNAS) Dean or designate, having overall responsibility for the animal facilities, must be on the IACC.

 Election of Chairs